 Learning Abraham Lincoln’s inspiring 1863 call for freedom and equality does not happen in days or weeks.
 It’s a longer process, where teachers work with students individually, teasing apart every word for context, significance, and finally, for memorization.

 Despite sitting through many young men delivering The Gettysburg Address every year, it never gets tiresome.
 Emotions run high as the audience anticipates success for each student stepping up to the podium.
 Speeches start with anxious silence and close with relief, applause and tears.
 It’s a monumental accomplishment for anyone, let alone those who have struggled with language based learning differences.
 Participating in Greenwood’s annual event is a milestone for both students and their families.

-Inspired by the film, more schools across the country have adopted the Greenwood tradition of having their students memorize, recite and compete for excellence in delivering The Gettysburg Address.
-Now every Spring, since 2014, participating schools serving students with learning differences, send their local winners to compete on a national level as well.
+Inspired by the Ken Burn's documentary The Address, more schools across the country have adopted the Greenwood tradition of having their students memorize, recite and compete for excellence in delivering the speech.
+For four years, participating schools serving students with learning differences, sent their local winners to compete on a national level as well.

-In 2016, we were honored and proud of Hector, The Greenwood School Sophomore from Dominican Republic, who earned First Place in the 3rd annual "Learn the Address Competition."
+In 2016, we were honored and proud of Hector, The Greenwood School Sophomore from Dominican Republic, who earned First Place in the former "Learn the Address Competition."
 It was an especially stunning accomplishment for a young man who speaks English as a second language.

-Greenwood's High School & Middle School 1st place winners, traveled to Washington to participate in the 4th national "Learn The Address" competition.
-Alex was a runner up while both students enjoyed a tour of D.C.
+In a prior year, Greenwood's High School & Middle School 1st place winners, traveled to Washington to participate in the 4th national "Learn The Address" competition.